epics-docs/epics-docs/build-system/specifications.md

 ConvertingR3.14.0alpha2AppsTobeta1.html

-:   Describes how to modify a R3.14.0alpha1 application so that it
-    builds with release R3.14.0beta1.
+:   Describes how to modify a R3.14.0alpha1 application so that it builds with release R3.14.0beta1.

 ConvertingR3.14.0beta1AppsTobeta2.html

-:   Describes how to modify a R3.14.0beta1 application so that it builds
-    with release R3.14.0beta2.
+:   Describes how to modify a R3.14.0beta1 application so that it builds with release R3.14.0beta2.

 ConvertingR3.14.0beta2AppsToR3.14.1.html

-:   Describes how to modify a R3.14.0beta2 application so that it builds
-    with release R3.14.1.
+:   Describes how to modify a R3.14.0beta2 application so that it builds with release R3.14.1.

 ConvertingR3.14.*AppsToR3.14.*.html

-:   Describes how to modify a R3.14.* application so that it builds
-    with next release after R3.14.*.
+:   Describes how to modify a R3.14.* application so that it builds with next release after R3.14.*.

 BuildingR3.13ExtensionsWithR3.14.html

-:   Describes how to modify a R3.13 extension so that it builds with
+:   Describes how to modify a R3.13 extension so that it builds with release R3.14.1.
-    release R3.14.1.

 RELEASE_NOTES.html

-:   Describes changes in the R3.14.1 release
+:   Describes changes in each release

 KnownProblems.html

-:   List of known problems in EPICS base R3.14.1.
+:   List of known problems in EPICS base.

 ReleaseChecklist.html

-:   Checklist of things that must be done when creating a new release of
+:   Checklist of things that must be done when creating a new release of EPICS Base.
-    EPICS Base.

 ## Startup Files